kubeshop/testkube/docs/demo-video/index.md

 Build date
 ```

-We can see Client version but server version is not found yet we need to install Testkube cluster components.
+We can see the `Client version` but the `Server version` is not found yet, as we need to install Testkube cluster components first.
-We can do this using:

-## Installing cluster components
+## Installing Testkube Cluster Components

 ```sh
 kubectl testkube install